The Learning Hub – Interview with Susana Davidson, Regional Director of Learning in Southeast Asia

 How valuable is this resource for continuing professional development in your ISP schools?

 I have been using The Learning Hub in my work with schools from the very beginning of the soft launch and have found its courses and resources to be extremely beneficial.
 I have included these resources in my sessions with leaders, teachers and parents over the past year.
 The two-day learning conference in Kuala Lumpur in October 2019 was developed around The Learning Hub and I used many of the video resources and learning activities available during my own conference sessions and received very positive feedback as a result.
 Colleagues felt they had left with a better understanding of how helpful and useful The Learning Hub is and committed to engaging their staff and encouraging them to use it.
-This was reflected in the 87% Southeast Asia login average that followed during the full launch.
+This was reflected in the 87% Malaysia login average that followed during the full launch.

 What defines ‘Amazing Learning’ for you and your colleagues?